bigfix/developer.bigfix.com/site/guide/client/system-information.md

 {{/example}}

 {{#example}}
-Q: version of operating system
+Q: name of operating system
-A: 10.9.5
+A: Win2008R2
 {{/example}}

+Or the version:

 {{#example}}
 Q: (name of it, version of it) of operating system